vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

           - text: Extremely difficult
             value: 0
         minScore: 1
+    instruction: >-
+      * Answer **7 questions** about how often you experienced anxiety symptoms over the past two weeks.

+      * Each question has options: “Not at all,” “Several days,” “More than half the days,” “Nearly every day.”

+      * After completing the test, your **score is calculated**, and the level of anxiety is shown.

+      * Receive **personalized recommendations** on how to support your mental health.

+      > The GAD-7 is a screening tool and does not replace a full diagnosis.

+      >

+      >

-    instruction: How often have you been bothered by the following over the past 2 weeks?
+      ***How often have you been bothered by the following over the past 2 weeks?***
-    metaKeywords: anxiety, anxiety symptoms, symptoms of anxiety, anxiety test, am I anxious, generalised anxiety disorder, what is anxiety, gad
+    metaKeywords: GAD-7 test, online anxiety test, generalized anxiety, anxiety symptoms, mental health assessment, psychological test, check your anxiety, stress evaluation
     copyButtonText: Copy Results
     results:
       - text: "Minimal Anxiety (0–4).
 Your result indicates a minimal level of anxiety.